 Before delving into the intricate details of designing, developing, and deploying AppleScript workflow solutions, take a step back and consider the various ways the solution might be used in the future.
 Such reflection will give you a much richer grasp of the benefits of AppleScript and what it can help you achieve.

-workflow is an ordered sequence of individual steps that are performed together to achieve an overall task.
+A workflow is an ordered sequence of individual steps that are performed together to achieve an overall task.
 Although the term can refer to any task, in this chapter, only tasks performed on a computer are relevant.

 Before you can automate a workflow, you need to abstract the workflow steps from the other unrelated tasks with which they intersect.
 You must also delimit your focus to avoid being caught up in the folly of automating everything.